JoshDoody/fsn/_posts/2024-03-15-big-tech-job-offer-summary.md

 ---
 layout: posts
-title: The anatomy of a Big Tech job offer
+title: The Anatomy of a Big Tech Job Offer
-headline: How Big Tech structures their job offers
+headline: How Big Tech Structures Their Job Offers
 subhead: Everything you need to know to understand and evaluate your job offer from a Big Tech company
 description: Everything you need to know to understand and evaluate your job offer from a Big Tech company
 categories: